bmbsqd/AsyncLock/README.md

  - [System.Threading.SemaphoreSlim](http://msdn.microsoft.com/en-us/library/system.threading.semaphoreslim(v=vs.110).aspx)

 ## Gotchas ##
-AsyncLock is not reentrant and will fail deadlock its self when entering the same lock multiple times on same execution path
+AsyncLock is not reentrant and will deadlock its self when entering the same lock multiple times on same execution path

 There's no deadlock monitoring built in.